 Provost's Lecture Series

-Please join us on 25 January 2013 from noon-2p in Donovan Hall, Rm G152 to hear Dr. Timothy Busch present his lecture in the Provost's Lecture Series entitled "Out of Control: A discussion on the application of control theory to complex systems".
+Please join us on 12 April 2013 from noon-2p in Donovan Hall, Rm G152 to hear Dr. Andrea Dziubek present her lecture in the Provost's Lecture Series entitled "'Modern' Computational Mathematical Modeling in Teaching and Research".
 (Refreshments will be served.)

 (Back to Staff Announcements | Write a Comment | Subscribe)

 facebook | del.icio.us | digg | stumbleupon | RSS | slashdot | twitter